act-org/dls/docs/GUIDE.md

 #### Decouple Style from Functionality

-Themes allow us to separate the way a component functions, from the way the component looks and feels.
-For example, the [`Button`](https://v4.mui.com/api/button/#button-api) component from Material UI has certain core functionality, such as having a label, firing events, and being disabled.
-This functionality is required regardless of the way the button looks.
+Themes allow us to separate the way a component functions from the way the component looks and feels.
+For example, the [`Button`](https://v4.mui.com/api/button/#button-api) component from Material UI has certain core functionality, such as having a label, firing events, and being enabled or disabled.
+This functionality must exist regardless of the appearance of the button.

 Using themes, we can take this core functionality and style it multiple different ways: